 Some signs that you might need more than better strategies:

 If any of that sounds familiar, that's not a character flaw.
 It might just mean the tool you need is different from the one you've been using.
-It's worth exploring what that could look like — whether that's finding the right therapist or simply understanding your options.
+It's worth exploring what that could look like, whether that's finding the right therapist or simply understanding your options.

 If you're finding that coping is taking more effort than it used to, or that the same feelings keep coming back no matter what you try, I'm happy to talk.
-Feel free to reach out — there's no obligation, and the first step is just a conversation.
+Feel free to reach out.
+There's no obligation, and the first step is just a conversation.

 Ready to work on this?

 Schedule a free 15-minute consultation.
-No pressure — just a real conversation about what's going on and what support might help.
+No pressure, just a real conversation about what's going on and what support might help.

-Book a Free Consultation
+Book a Free 15-Minute Call